tomaustin700/AzDOEpicPauseChildren/README.md

 ![trigger](./Documentation/trigger.PNG)

-Set the URL to the URl of your Azure function followed by /api/PauseEpicChildren, inside the Headers box type 'x-function-key:defaultfunctionkeyfromearlier'
+Set the URL to the URl of your Azure function followed by /api/PauseEpicChildren, inside the Headers box type 'x-functions-key:defaultfunctionkeyfromearlier'

 ![settings](./Documentation/whsettings.PNG)